 We know you have a lot to do, but getting regular exercise will help you be more productive, and in turn, be less stressed.
 Do morning yoga!
 Go for a run!
 Whatever you do, it’ll help you stay calm.

 Outside of work, that is!
 Lean on your support system when you need to, and do the things you enjoy.
 Use your vacation time; it’s there for a reason.
 Vacation is important because it helps you rest and recharge.
 Can’t afford a cabana on a Greek island?
 No problem.
-Go somewhere nearby just for a change of scenery (we love All the Rooms!), or just have a staycation!
+Go somewhere nearby just for a change of scenery, or just have a staycation!
 It’s good for your mental health.

 Don’t just accept stress at work as a part of life.
 Successfully de-stressing and re-energizing makes us more productive and happier to be at work.
 And bosses - make sure you facilitate a work atmosphere that’s as stress free as possible.
 Let your employees take their breaks, don’t give them a hard time about vacation, and keep that candy bowl filled.